Institutional-Level Outcomes

 Assessment of student learning outcomes follows standards that are consistent with New England Commission of Higher Education (NECHE).

 In 2012, the College unveiled its new undergraduate Core Curriculum.
 The nine mission-related learning goals for the Core Curriculum directly link the College’s Catholic and Dominican identity and intellectual tradition to specific teaching and learning goals.
-Working collaboratively with the Core Curriculum Committee (CCC) and the Core Curriculum Administrative Team (CCAT), the College is cycling through a deep level of assessment of the Core Curriculum’s mission-related learning goals.
+Working collaboratively with the Core Curriculum Committee (CCC), the College is cycling through a deep level of assessment of the Core Curriculum’s mission-related learning goals.
 On a related note, the CCC has been charged with monitoring the implementation of the Core and has been slowly progressing through each of the core attributes to ensure that objectives are being met by approved courses.

 Schedule of Core Curriculum Assessment Review